BryanKCodes/tp/docs/UserGuide.md

 : An organized practice match between two teams, used to test strategies and evaluate players.

 **Rank-Ordered Team**
 : A team automatically created by the `group` command.
-It is formed by selecting the highest-ranked available players for each of the five required roles, while ensuring no duplicate champions.
-The algorithm selects the highest-ranked available player for each role when forming teams, meaning Team 1 will contain the highest-ranked players per role, Team 2 will contain the next-highest-ranked players per role, and so on.
+It is formed by selecting the highest-ranked available player for each of the five required roles, while ensuring no duplicate champions.
+The algorithm sorts players by rank within each role separately, then selects the highest-ranked player from each role for Team 1, the next-highest-ranked player from each role for Team 2, and so on.
+When champion conflicts occur, lower-ranked players may be selected to avoid duplicates.
 This creates tiered teams (Team 1 > Team 2, etc.).

 [Back to Top](#summonersbook-user-guide)